 I’m not exactly a big reader myself but I do enjoy relaxing with a book when I have time to myself.
-Honestly, I can get bored pretty quickly when I start reading a book – it has to entice me from the first chapter otherwise I wont stick with it.
-However, when I do start a book that I love, I can’t put it down and normally finish it within a day (it’s actually ridiculous how anti-social I become).
+Honestly, I can get bored pretty quickly when I start reading a book.
+It has to entice me from the first chapter otherwise I won’t stick with it.
+However, when I do start a book that I love, I can’t put it down and normally finish it within a day or two.

 GoodReads is basically a website and app all about books.
 I heard about it a few years ago from one of my friends when she told me about the Reading Challenge feature on it.
 Every year you can set yourself a goal of how many books you want to read within that year.
 From here you can search for books you’re interested in reading, check out reviews of books and also track your progress as you’re reading the book.
 My favourite feature in the Reading Challenge is being able to see how far through each book you are in a percentage – it kind of encourages you to keep reading when you can see exactly how far through the book you are!

-Tip: Download the app instead of using the website if you can as its a lot easier to navigate in my opinion.
+Tip: Download the app instead of using the website if you can.
+It’s a lot easier to navigate in my opinion.

-When you’re on holiday, you’re normally at your most relaxed stage in the year – and what better way to get even more chilled out that sitting back with a great book?
+When you’re on holiday, you’re normally at your most relaxed stage in the year.
+What better way to get even more chilled out that sitting back with a great book?

-Sometimes when you’re at home living your everyday life it can seem impossible to fit in time for reading making it hard to ever start in the first place.
+Sometimes when you’re at home living your everyday life it can seem impossible to fit in time for reading.
+Which makes it hard to ever start in the first place.
 So if you really want to start reading then taking a book abroad with you is perfect.
-It also gives you something to do on the plane – especially if you’re taking a long-haul flight.
+It also gives you something to do on the plane.
+Especially if you’re taking a long-haul flight.

 If you struggle to focus on a longer story or book, then a short story might possibly be the perfect alternative option for you.
 I bought a book a few years ago called “The Tiny Book of Tiny Stories” which was simply filled with cute little one-sentence stories and images, but it was so uplifting and light to read.